Looking for an SEO tool, however, are looking for alternatives to Moz?

 They have 10 billion pages in their content index, 19.8 billion keywords in their keyword index, plus 26.9 trillion internal backlinks and 3.4 trillion external backlinks in their backlink index—numbers that dwarf that of Moz.

 Ahrefs also processes a huge amount of clickstream data.
-As such, monthly search volume estimations and other keyword metrics on Ahrefs tend to be more accurate than its competitors.
+As such, monthly search volume estimations and other keyword metrics on Ahrefs seem reasonably accurate.
+Although, like any tool, they’re still estimations.

 Another difference between Ahrefs and Moz is the way each platform measures a website’s SEO authority.
 Moz uses its own Domain Authority metric, while Ahrefs uses its proprietary Domain Rating metric.